funkstyr/earthbnb/README.md

 `--detectOpenHandles`: just to get rid of Jest error

-- Reaserched and found it could be a create-react-app issue with react-scripts and Jest
+- Researched and found it could be a create-react-app issue with react-scripts and Jest
 - Need to look into running `/web` CRA and `/api` Jest in yarn workspaces

 ### Yarn